Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 Shiba Park Hotel in Tokyo, Japan

-Located in the Minato district and just a short walk from Tokyo Tower, this hotel sits on a quiet street that feels intentionally removed from Tokyo’s intensity.
-You’re still connected to everything.
-But you’re protected from the sensory overload that can hit you on your first day.
+This hotel is located in the Minato district and just a short walk from Tokyo Tower.
+It sits on a quiet street that feels intentionally removed from Tokyo’s intensity.
+You’re still connected to everything, but you’re protected from the sensory overload that can hit you on your first day.

-A perfect strategy for easing your way into the Tokyo experience!
+In all seriousness, staying at this “Library Hotel,” was the perfect strategy for easing our way into the Tokyo experience!

 Here’s what stood out to me about the location: